 Of course, you’ll also need to make phone calls to prospects.
 These tools can help you to do so more quickly and more effectively.

-ConnectAndSell: Many sales representatives spend a lot of time navigating complex phone systems just to get a decision maker on the other end of the line.
+ConnectAndSell: Sales reps spend a lot of time just to get a decision maker on the other end of the line.
 ConnectAndSell utilizes a network of virtual assistants to get users through the gatekeeping process.
 Once a human being is on the phone, the sales representative takes over the call.
 Therefore, users spend less time on hold and more time making calls.

 Five9: Five9 is a cloud-based virtual call center software.
 By using Five9, users can more easily connect to more leads every day.
 The software integrates with CRM and includes features such as a predictive dialer and call recording for quality control.
 Sales representatives often benefit from being able to review previous calls.